reactioncommerce/example-storefront/README.md

 ## Development

 The Reaction Platform runs the Starterkit with Docker, so you will have to use Docker commands to view logs, run commands inside the container and more.
-To run commands specifically for the Starterkit, make sure to change directories into the `reaction-next-starterkit` directory first from `reaction-platform`:
+To run commands specifically for the Starterkit, make sure to change directories into the `reaction-next-starterkit` directory within the `reaction-platform` repository:

 ```sh
 cd reaction-next-starterkit